frntc/Sidekick64/README.md

 J5 and J10 provide pins to connect the Sidekick64-PCB to the HIRAM-signal of the CPU (pin 28, required for kernal-replacement) and the SID chip-select (pin 8, required for SID-emulation).
 These two signals are unfortunately not available at the expansion port.
 If you do not connect one (or both) use a jumper to connect then to GND.

 d=0..3 is an external delay of the multiplexer switching signal.
-Right now you only need to connect the center one to d=0.
-The other options are for potential future use cases.
+For the C64/C128 connect the center one to d=0.
+For the C16/+4 connect the center on to d=3!